Flo-CS/dotfiles/README.md

 ## Pre-dotfiles

 1) Install OpenSUSE Tumbleweed
 - Do not modify existing Windows partitions if any
 - With the server preset but
   - remove yast server utilities
   - add fonts
-      - add x11 patterns, but remove icewm, and only select SDDM display manager
+  - add x11 window system, and only select SDDM display manager
+  - block SSH
+  - select text mode systemd target
 - Disable autologin
 3) Use nmcli or nmtui to connect to internet
 4) Make zypper update or zypper dup
 5) Install hyprland, alacritty